 The Company's By-laws provide that, in general, any two or more offices may be held by the same person, including the offices of Chairman and Chief Executive Officer ("CEO").
 Additionally, the office of Chairman may be held by an individual who is not an independent director.
 Currently, Mr. Hans Helmerich is the Chairman and Mr. John W. Lindsay is the CEO.
-The Board believes that this flexibility in the allocation of the responsibilities of these two roles is beneficial and enables the Board to adapt the leadership function to changing circumstances.
+The Board believes that this flexibility in the allocation of the responsibilities of these two roles is beneficial and members of the Audit and Human Resources Committees, those applicable to such committee service.

+enables the Board to adapt the leadership function to changing circumstances.

 Mr. Helmerich has served as a Director since 1987 and became the Chairman in 2012.
 He served as the Company's CEO from 1989 until his retirement in 2014.
 He also was the Company's President from 1987 to 2012.
-Mr. Helmerich, who has nearly 25 years of successful experience as CEO and possesses indepth knowledge of the Company, its operations and the evolving drilling and energy industry, has been responsible for providing guidance and leadership to the Board.
+Mr. Helmerich, who has nearly 25 years of successful experience as CEO and possesses in-depth knowledge of the Company, its operations and the evolving drilling and energy industry, has been responsible for providing guidance and leadership to the Board.
 Mr. Lindsay was promoted to President and Chief Operating Officer and was appointed to the Company's Board of Directors in 2012 and succeeded Mr. Helmerich as CEO in 2014.
 Since joining the Company in 1987 as a drilling engineer, Mr. Lindsay has served in various management positions.
 Mr. Lindsay brings to the Board and the Company significant leadership, knowledge, and experience in the contract drilling industry.